nikitaeverywhere/Timer/README.md

 import Timer from "./Timer"; // directory where timer is stored

 new Timer(document.querySelector("#timer"), {
-    updateInterval: 25 // optional, may not be specified });
+    mask: "" // optional, may not be specified
+});
 ```